Indemnity Dental Insurance Plans

 In contrast to PPO and HMO dental plans, an indemnity plan typically operates without network restrictions for its members, thus allowing them to choose the dentist of their preference.
 This is one of the most compelling value propositions of indemnity dental plans.
 However, indemnity plans do have other features in common with PPO and HMO plans inasmuch as they have:

 - A benefit design documenting what dental services are covered and what services are uncovered

 Once a more common form of dental coverage, indemnity coverage now accounts for only six percent of dental plans according to the ASDA (American Student Dental Association).
 Twenty years ago, indemnity plans accounted for 38 percent of dental benefits according to the American Dental Association.
 PPO dental insurance is now the most common form of dental coverage in the United States with over 3-in-4 dental plans being a Preferred Provider Organization.

-Indemnity plans generally are similar to other dental plans with respect to the services they cover.
-While dental benefits are not standardized, it is typical to see some level of coverage for the following services:
+Dental plans do not have a standardized set of benefits but indemnity plans generally are similar to other dental plans with respect to the services they cover.
+It is common to see some level of coverage for the following services:

 - Root canal

 In some cases, a benefit may be covered but there may be a dental waiting period requiring the insured to be on the plan for a minimum number of time before the insurance company will pay for a specific service.
 This is true for most dental plans whether they are HMOs, PPOs, or indemnity.

 To see for the specific dental services covered by an indemnity plan, get a free dental insurance quote and then click on the Plan Details button (see example below).

 Why Dentist Choice Matters